 Learning maths often feels like a chore, and so many students struggle with it.
-Sometimes the classroom environment isn’t actually the best place for them to really take in and retain information, so other tools need to be used to help students out and stop them from drowning.
+Rattling off multiplication and times tables is not particularly inspiring and sometimes the classroom environment isn’t actually the best place for them to really take in and retain information, so other tools need to be used to help students out and stop them from drowning.

-The internet is a treasure chest of tools, resources and games for you to use in your private tutoring sessions.
-We’ve put together a list of five websites which are guaranteed to add a bit of colour and excitement to your lessons, as well as make them easy to understand.
+The internet is a treasure chest of tools, resources and interactive math games for you to use in your private tutoring sessions and for extra math practice to help you out in class.
+We’ve put together a list of five websites which are guaranteed to add a bit of colour and excitement to your maths lessons, as well as make them easy to understand.

-Online these days you can find pretty much everything you need to start making your personal tuition sessions brilliant.
+Online these days you can find pretty much everything you need to start making your personal online tuition for maths brilliant.
 You have access to:

 …And that’s just to name a few!
 We’ve scanned the internet, taking the best sites we could find, so that you can see just a snippet of what is available for students, parents and teachers.